pytorch/pytorch/docs/source/notes/modules.rst

    for buffer in m.named_buffers():
      print(buffer)

-The following class demonstrates the various ways of registering the state within a module:
+The following class demonstrates the various ways of registering parameters and buffers within a module:

 .. code-block:: python